TotoroTron/ece509-final/README.md

 ### `admm/`

 **Description:** Our first dive into the Alternating Direction Method of Multipliers (ADMM) algorithm.
-Contains Jupyter notebooks where we apply ADDM on a simple quadratic problem to understand the fundamentals of ADMM.
+Contains aJupyter notebook where we apply ADDM to a simple quadratic problem to understand the fundamentals of ADMM.

 ### `lasso/`